SEO for the Very Small Business, Part 1

 SEO is the term used for search engine optimization, which translates to the goal of increasing website traffic.

-The first thing you need to decide is if SE0 is the best marketing strategy.
+You first need to decide if SEO is the best marketing strategy.
 Perhaps it may be better to spend your effort elsewhere.
-Social media can be a great source of traffic and the turn-around is typically much quicker than SEO.
+Social media can be a great traffic source, and the turn-around is typically much quicker than SEO.
 Old-fashioned marketing techniques may be better for your business as well.
-Many people think that building a search presence is a passive form of marketing.
+Many people think building a search presence is a passive form of marketing.
 It’s not.
-Like any form of marketing, search engine optimization may be viable for your specific marketing goals, but it also may not be the best approach.
+Like any form of marketing, search engine optimization may be viable for your specific marketing goals, but it may not be the best approach.

 So now that we have established that you want to pursue increasing your search engine traffic, I have two general areas to think about when deciding how to proceed.
 The below categories are not necessarily using technical terms.
 The goal of this post is to act as a primer in your marketing mind.